Dennis-Sun/cvproject/README.md

 </div>

 ### 3. Image Enlarging
 We can also enlarge an image through seam carving.
-To achieve that purpose we need to calculate the seams that we are trying to remove first, then add these seams back to the original image.
+To achieve that purpose we need to calculate the seams that we are trying to remove first, then add these seams back to the original image. [img credit](https://raw.githubusercontent.com/vivianhylee/seam-carving/master/example/image6.jpg)

 <div class="image123">
     <div style="float:left;margin-right:5px;">